The key to your contest’s success is communication!

 A “Love It” rating places an entry on your shortlist, which tells the creative that you are really excited about a name and will consider using it.

 Private messages are a one-on-one communication between you and the creative.
-This sends a message directly to the creative, and it is only visible to you and the creative you sent it to.
+This sends a message directly to the creative, and it is only visible to you and the creative you sent the message to.

 Here are some tips for private messages: